Sexual selection in spiders: Mate choice

 Sometimes facial color or leg brightness can play a role in mate choice.
 In several species of jumping spiders, including Habronattus pyrrithrix, and Cosmophasis umbratica, males show different brightness and color of body parts prior to copulation.
 These colors can be used to the males advantage in attracting a mate.
 In the species Habronattus pyrrithrix, the males who have faces that are red and non bright green legs are more likely to attract a mate than males who do not, indicating that females prefer males with those particular traits.

-Although females from the species Hygrolycosa rubrofasciata, Schizocosa floridana and Schizocosa stridulans tend to be the choosier sex, it is not uncommon to observe males from different spider species such as the Zygiella x-notata and Latrodectus hesperus, to be choosy as well.
+Although females from the species Hygrolycosa rubrofasciata, Schizocosa floridana and Schizocosa stridulans tend to be the more selective sex, it is not uncommon to observe males from different spider species such as the Zygiella x-notata and Latrodectus hesperus, to be selective as well.
 In the orb weaving spider Zygiella x-notata, reproduction rates are affected by male choice under different conditions.
 These external conditions depend on the amount of competition between males of the species.
 When competition rates are low, males mate opportunistically with as many females as possible.
 When competition between males is high, larger males choose to mate with a large female as opposed to the smaller males who choose to mate with any female.
 The belief is that the advantages of larger size in competition, will give the larger males an opportunity to increase their paternal success by allowing them to be more selective of females.

 Sometimes males choose females who are large and better conditioned to avoid being eaten.
 Choosing a malnourished female can result in a male being cannibalized before copulation.
 Cannibalism by females is often expressed as a way for females to get nutrition from their mates after copulation.
 This cannibalistic behavior by females makes males more selective with whom to mate.
 The males from the species Latrodectus hesperus show high mate preference for better conditioned females.
 By choosing well nourished females, males are able to increase their mating success while limiting their chance of being consumed.
 This is because well nourished females are less likely to eat their mates than malnourished females.

 Cryptic female choice

 Cryptic female choice is a post-copulatory process of mate choice.
 This process is observed in numerous spider species such as Physocyclus globosus and Argiope bruennichi.
-For example in the Argiope bruennichi species, males produce energetic courtship displays prior to copulation.
+For example, in the Argiope bruennichi species, males produce energetic courtship displays prior to copulation.
 Regardless of the displays, females are observed to mate with multiple males.
 Once copulation is over, the offspring of the female is more likely to have the courtship display phenotype than not.
 The females of this species must be cryptically discarding sperm from the non-courtship males while keeping the other males' sperm for copulation.
-This allows a female to mate with as many males as she wants prior to copulation, while being more choosy of males after copulation.
+This allows a female to mate with as many males as she wants prior to copulation, while being more selective of males after copulation.
 Discarding the sperm of a male who does not perform courtship displays indicates that females feel that males who perform courtship displays have the greatest fitness.